Skip to main content

 Prepare for proper packing

-Make a list, check it twice
+Make a list and check it twice

 If you’re the sort of YOLO (you only live once) traveler who “wings it” when it comes to packing, there may be no hope for you.
 Sorry.
 Blindly loading your suitcase with everything you might need guarantees you’ll be lugging around a much-too-heavy bag full of mostly useless wares that you’ll probably never take out of your luggage.

-The trick is to create one master list of every item you might ever travel with, including winter wear, beach gear, photography equipment, gadgets, toiletries, prescription medications — everything.
+The trick is to create one master packing list of every item you might ever travel with, including winter wear, beach gear, photography equipment, gadgets, toiletries, prescription medications — everything.
 Work from that same list at the start of every trip, crossing off and deleting things as you go based on the type, destination, and duration of your journey.
 This ensures you’ll never forget any of your best travel essentials.

 It’ll be boring.
 It’ll seem tedious at first.
-But it’s way more efficient than packing on the fly and getting frustrated when you arrive only to suddenly remember all the things you forgot to pack.
+But it’s way more efficient than packing on the fly and getting frustrated when you arrive, only to suddenly remember all the things you forgot to pack.
 Need some extra help organizing?
 Try a mobile packing app to help walk you through your trip needs step by step.

 Packing tips for air travel